Eldar1205/awesome-python-backend/README.md

 	13. **Alpha quality Windows support** , can try to run on WSL if there are issues
 * _Ray_ actors are heavyweight processes, unlike _Orleans_ (.Net) and _Akka_ (Java/Scala).
 * Python has a lightweight actors framework [_Thespian_](https://thespianpy.com/doc/#outline-container-org45f5f68), much less popular than above.

+## Contribution

+Your contributions and proposals are always welcome!
+Please refer to the [contribution guidelines](CONTRIBUTING.md) first.

+I may keep some pull requests open until I look into the references myself, you could [vote for them](https://github.com/Eldar1205/awesome-python-backend/pulls) by adding :+1: to them.